 - Release of a chemical agent or toxin (botulinum, sarin, mustard gas) to cause widespread injury. - How does it hurt me? - Different agents have different effects (i.e., incapacitation, blistering). - Some forms could cause large numbers of casualties, but most are limited.
-No amplification of the effect occurs as in the biological case. - Can an opponent obtain and deliver it? - Many chemical agents require standard industrial laboratory equipment that is widely available. - Delivery is difficult for causing mass casualties.
+No amplification occurs as in the bio case.